UtrechtUniversity/researchcloud-items/docs/index.md

 This is the developer documenation for this repository.
 See [primer SURF ResearchCloud](primer-for-users.md) for end-user documentation).

-For design principles that one should keep in mind when creating solutions, see [design principles](design_principles.md).
-For best practices that should be followed when writing code, see [best practices](best_practices.md).

 Below is a section for [playbooks](#Playbooks) and a section for [roles](#Roles).
 The playbook can be used stand-alone (run them locally on the target host)